The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 The «beware of the dog» sign in Hungarian.

-One of multi-storied living house.
+One of multi-storied living houses.

 The beginning of the unpaved road to the top of Kerek and a vineyard seen from that road.